MauroCL75/PortableWallet/README.md

 This is all you need to get a wallet working.
 Scripts:

-`./mkw.sh DIRECTORY   #Creates a wallet on DIRECTORY`
+`./mkw.sh DIRECTORY WALLET_PASS  #Creates a wallet on DIRECTORY with WALLET_PASS`

-`./addcred.sh DIRACTORY TNSNAME USERNAME PASSWORD #Adds a credential on the DIRECTORY with a TNSNAME and USERNAME/PASSWORD`
+`./addcred.sh DIRACTORY TNSNAME USERNAME PASSWORD WALLET_PASS #Adds a credential on the DIRECTORY with a TNSNAME and USERNAME/PASSWORD using the WALLET_PASS`

-`./list.sh DIRECTORY  #List wallet entries on DIRECTORY`
+`./list.sh DIRECTORY WALLET_PASS #List wallet entries on DIRECTORY with WALLET_PASS`

 # Configuration files
 You still need a valid tnsname, sqlnet.ora with the wallet location and the wallet directory created by this.